ShiftyWreckzz/FiveM-Roadnames/README.md

 # FiveM-Roadnames
 Allows you to change the street names of any street/road in FiveM

 Pretty self-explanatory, best used with QB-Core.

+I've Include the main highways/freeways as I have found most people like to changes those.

 ## Standalone
 1. Drag and drop the files inside `[standalone]` into your server files. **(DO NOT DRAG THE WHOLE FOLDER IN)**